imambungo/dirjump/README.md

 - Automatically list all files in the directory you jumped to if it contains 30 or fewer files.
 You can [disable this feature](#dont-list-files-after-jump) if you like.
 - Home or `~/` is never added to the history (we can just type `cd`).
+- Shows the last time a path was removed from the history.

 ### Dirjump in action